Im-Rises/Chip8topia/README.md

 - [x] Correct icon in desktop
 - [x] Add modern SCHIP1.1 and test it with the quirks test and scroll test roms
 - [x] For the std::vector use ref or move...
 For the rom loading
+- [x] Correct disassembly, we can reach an odd pc value
+- [ ] Load correct font depending on the version of the chip8
 - [ ] Add Xo-Chip emulation
+- [ ] Correct icon when building in release mode (its all buggy)

+- [ ] Add different test to not crash even with a bad rom (checks on rom, stack, etc...)
 - [ ] Add audio
 - [ ] Add save states ? (if yes create a window with an image preview of the save state) ajouter dans la section File de main bar